clockwork-xyz/update-solana/README.md

 ## Usage

-Below is an example of a Github workflow file that uses this action.
+Below is an example of a Github workflow that runs once per day and generates a PR if any of the repo's Solana dependencies are behind the stable release.

 ```yaml
 name: Update Solana